textpattern/textpattern.github.io/administration/preferences-panel.md

 **Note:** Keep in mind that the longer you keep comments open on a given article, the more you increase the likelihood of comment spam.
-For this reason, it is not recommended that you select “never”; however, the decision is ultimately yours to make, as well as the management of comment spam.
+For this reason, it is not recommended that you select "never"; however, the decision is ultimately yours to make, as well as the management of comment spam.

 #### Automatically append comments to articles {#automatically_append_comments_to_articles}

-If “Yes”, comments are added to articles irrespective of whether you add a [comments](/home/www/zendstudio/dokuwiki/bin/doku.php?id=comments) tag or not.
-If you see comments doubled up on an article page, either set this to “No” or alter your comment form.
+If "Yes", comments are added to articles irrespective of whether you add a [comments](/home/www/zendstudio/dokuwiki/bin/doku.php?id=comments) tag or not.
+If you see comments doubled up on an article page, either set this to "No" or alter your comment form.

 #### Comments mode {#comments_mode}

-In “popup” mode, a tiny browser window will pop up for the viewer to enter the comment.
-In “nopopup” mode, the main article page will change to show the comment entry form.
+In "popup" mode, a tiny browser window will pop up for the viewer to enter the comment.
+In "nopopup" mode, the main article page will change to show the comment entry form.

 #### Comments date format {#comments_date_format}